 The Importance of Bleach Resistance

-Solution Dyed Nylon is able to resist bleach solutions of up to 10% concentration, meaning the bleach won’t damage the carpet fibers or cause color fading.
+Solution Dyed Nylon is able to resist bleach solutions of up to a 10% dilution, meaning the bleach won’t damage the carpet fibers or cause color fading.
 Bleach resistance is unique to SDN, as post-dyed fibers (including carpets made with Digital Dye Infusion and Continuous Dyeing processes) have a different chemical make-up that makes them more susceptible to bleach.
 However, these carpet types can be made to resist the same concentration of bleach through the application of special post-dye treatments (like Milliken’s ColorSeal).

 Outside of a healthcare environment, most organizations (like schools and offices) rarely use bleach cleaning any more.
 Bleach has become less common in cleaning products due to its associated health concerns, meaning that many organizations opt for a less harmful alternative.
 So if your organization doesn’t use bleach to clean, you don’t need to limit yourself to choosing only SDN carpets.

 If your organization does clean with bleach, there’s an important caveat to consider.
-Often custodial staff will be inexact with their bleach dilution, meaning that bleach solutions will be made up to higher than a 10% concentration.
+Often custodial staff will be inexact with their bleach dilution, meaning that bleach solutions will be made up to higher than a 10% dilution.
 This can damage SDN just like any other carpet.

 To learn more about bleach resistance, and the types of cleaning regimens required for each type of carpet, ask your manufacturer the questions outlined in the free tip sheet below.